ifBars/ScheduleLua-Docs/docs/api/npc/index.md

 - [`GetNPCsInRegion(region)`](./managing.md#getnpcsinregion) - Gets all NPCs in a specific region
 - [`GetAllNPCRegions()`](./managing.md#getallnpcregions) - Gets a list of all regions that contain NPCs

+## NPCProxy Type

+To improve compatibility with the Lua scripting system, NPCs are now wrapped in an `NPCProxy` type that exposes only the necessary properties and functions while hiding complex internal implementation details.
+This provides better stability, especially on IL2CPP/AOT platforms once ScheduleLua supports it.

+The `NPCProxy` type provides these properties:
+- `ID` - The unique identifier of the NPC
+- `FullName` - The NPC's full name
+- `IsConscious` - Whether the NPC is currently conscious
+- `Region` - The region the NPC is currently in
+- `IsMoving` - Whether the NPC is currently moving

 ## Example Usage

 ### Basic NPC Lookup and Information